-If non-emergency violations of HQS are determined to be the responsibility of the family, the PHA will require the family to make any repair(s) or corrections within 30 days.
+If non-emergency violations of HQS are determined to be the responsibility of the family, the PHA will require the family to make any repair(s) or corrections within 30 days (or any PHA approved extension).
 The family will be required to make repairs or corrections to tenant-responsible emergency violations within 24 hours.
 If the repair(s) or correction(s) are not made in this time period, the PHA may propose termination of the family's assistance.
 The owner's rent will not be abated for items which are the family's responsibility.